Silesian architecture: Silesian Gothic

 The heralds of Gothic architecture were connected with the building activities of the Cistercians and the patronage of Henry I the Bearded.
-Two monasteries, in Trzebnica (Trebnitz) and in Henryków (Heinrichau), as well as two residences, in Wrocław and Legnica (Liegnitz), were early examples and referred to architectonic standards in Southern Germany and along the Rhine.
+Two monasteries, in Trzebnica (Trebnitz) and Henryków (Heinrichau), as well as two residences, in Wrocław and Legnica (Liegnitz), were early examples and referred to architectonic standards in Southern Germany and along the Rhine.
 They probably indicate to the dynastic connection between Henry I and the House of Andechs.
 Characteristic attributes of all these buildings were the combination of brick constructions and details made of stone, which were most likely brought in via Altzella in Saxony.

 The Tatar invasions of 1241 led to the decentralization of Silesia.
 Baronial patronage decreased whereas episcopal and later municipal patronage increased.
 The most important construction project of that time was the cathedral of Wrocław, which became the first pure Gothic building in Silesia.
 The chapel St. Hedwig in Trzebnica was another important structure of that era.
-Both building cited early French traditions, imported via Saxony, Bohemia and Austria.
+Both buildings cited early French traditions, imported via Saxony, Bohemia and Austria.
 Most mendicant orders built their monasteries in the second half of the 13th century, most notably in Wrocław, Głogów, Brzeg and Strzelin.
-At the same time the first hall churches appeared.
+At the same time, the first hall churches appeared.
 The most original were in Ziębice and Złotoryja (Goldberg).
 A tower that remains of the castle in Prudnik is considered to be the oldest private defensive structure in Poland (circa 1255).